 The landcsapes, beaches, mild climate and ancient origins of the Balearic Islands have turned them into one of the most popular tourist destination anywhere in the world, thus making their airports one of the busiest in Spain.

-The air space controlled by the Balearic Islands Air Navigation Regional Directorate is, in turn, Palma terminal control area (TCA).
-Therefore, from this Terminal Area Control Centre (TACC), not only is the management of the air traffic control in this region guaranteed, but also the planning and management of aeronautical communications and information.
+The air space controlled by the Balearic Regional Directorate is, in turn, Palma terminal control area (TCA).
+Therefore, from this Area Control Centre (ACC), not only is the management of the air traffic control in this region guaranteed, but also the planning and management of aeronautical communications and information.

 These functions are complemented thanks to the services offered by the control towers at Palma, Minorca and Ibiza airports.